ArjaanBuijk/FullstackND-Logs-Analysis/README.md

 git clone https://github.com/ArjaanBuijk/FullstackND-Logs-Analysis
 ```

-2. Prepare the vagrant environment and PostgreSQL database
+2. Prepare the vagrant environment

     The code was created and tested within a vagrant virtual machine against a PostgreSQL database.

     The vagrant virtual machine is set up as described [here](https://classroom.udacity.com/nanodegrees/nd004/parts/8d3e23e1-9ab6-47eb-b4f3-d5dc7ef27bf0/modules/bc51d967-cb21-46f4-90ea-caf73439dc59/lessons/5475ecd6-cfdb-4418-85a2-f2583074c08d/concepts/14c72fe3-e3fe-4959-9c4b-467cf5b7c3a0). his will give you the PostgreSQL database called 'news' and support software needed for this project.

     After installation of the vagrant VM, issue these commands:
 ```bash
 vagrant up
 vagrant ssh
 cd /vagrant
 ```
+3. Fill the PostgreSQL database

     A file newsdata.sql is provided in newsdata.zip in the project repository, and must be copied into the vagrant folder, so it is accessible within the vagrant VM.

     The database is then filled with data using this command:
 ```bash
 psql -d news -f newsdata.sql
 ```

-3. Run with python3 within the vagrant VM with database in same folder.
+4. Run with python3 within the vagrant VM with database in same folder.
 (Both VM & Database are provided by Udacity in the Fullstack ND course instructions)
 ```bash
 python logs_analysis.py